Bestselling Authors, Top Editors and Literary Agents

 Paige Terlip

-Paige Terlip represents all categories of children’s books from picture books to young adult, as well as select adult fiction.
-Regardless of genre, she is seeking inclusive, intersectional voices and gorgeous line-level writing with emotionally compelling narratives.
+Paige Terlip represents all categories of children’s books from picture books to young adult, as well as adult fiction and platform-based prescriptive nonfiction.

 Sally M. Kim